uLua v3.0.0

 In the previous two sections we have shown how scripts can be structured to handle events invoked in your Unity scene.
 However, the API that we have set up so far has no game objects exposed to it that would allow us to implement game behaviour.

-To expose objects to the Lua API, uLua provides two approaches: the uLua.ExposedClass and uLua.ExposedMonoBehaviour classes.
-Any script that inherits these classes will automatically expose its instances as objects of the API.
+To expose objects to the Lua API, uLua provides two options: the uLua.LuaExposeSequencer and uLua.LuaMonoBehaviour classes.

 When exposing game objects to the API, the uLua framework uses an object-oriented approach.
 Each game object is exposed to the API with a unique Lua handle.
 As we will explore in the following sections, this becomes important when developing your API and structuring your API object scripts.

-When a class inherits uLua.ExposedMonoBehaviour, all its public members are accessible in Lua.
-This makes uLua.ExposedMonoBehaviour a good base for developing your API objects.
+When a class inherits uLua.LuaMonoBehaviour, all its public members are accessible in Lua.
+This makes uLua.LuaMonoBehaviour a good base for developing your API objects.

 Player.cs